Marius-cpu/Marius-cpu/README.md

 - 🔭 I’m currently working on [gameJet](https://games.gamejet.repl.co/)
 - 🌱 I’m currently learning Java and HolyC
 - 🤔 I’m looking for help with nothing yet..
-- 📫 How to reach me: Discord: Mariuss#9999
+- 📫 You can reach me on Discord under this name:  Mariuss#9999
 - 😄 Pronouns: Vladkohh